McKinsey Solve Game 2026: Format, Scenarios & Prep Strategy

 Further Reading

-1. McKinsey & Company, Leadership and Governance : background on the firm and its partnership.
+- McKinsey & Company, Our Leadership : background on the firm and its partnership.

-4. Financial Times, McKinsey topic page : coverage of recruitment and assessment changes.
+- Financial Times, Companies coverage : coverage of recruitment and assessment changes.

-5. Harvard Business Review, Consulting topic archive : broader context on assessment design in professional services.
+- Harvard Business Review, Strategy topic archive : broader context on assessment design in professional services.

 Preparing for the Solve Game?
 CasingLab builds the exact cognitive skills McKinsey tests, with timed drills, chart interpretation, and mental maths sprints.
-CasingLab opens soon.
-Join the waitlist to get early access at launch.
+CasingLab is now open.
+Start the free diagnostic and see your readiness score in five minutes.